 Local collaboration will provide classroom activities for the fourth year

-Dover Foxcroft — While it might be difficult to think about gardening and farming in mid-January, a group of volunteers are doing just that.
-They are meeting at Piscataquis Soil and Water Conservation District office on Thursday, January 30 at 1 PM to begin preparing a third year for the GrowME program.
+While it might be difficult to think about gardening and farming in mid-January, a group of volunteers are doing just that.
+They are preparing a fourth year of the GrowME program.
 The program is offered to K-3 teachers and schools in Piscataquis County and the surrounding areas.
 The program is organized by a collaboration between Valley Grange of Guilford, PCSWCD (Piscataquis County Soil and Water Conservation District) and UMaine Piscataquis County Extension.

 Walter Boomsma, program director for Valley Grange agrees.
-For a number years he’s visited second graders at PCES to make butter as part of Valley Grange’s commitment to being a resource.
+One of his specialities is visiting second graders at PCES to make butter.
 “We have fun and the kids almost don’t realize they are learning–some have even asked for instructions and then made butter at home as a family activity.”
-Grange members have also done seed planting activities and created animal graphs.
+Volunteers also conduct seed planting activities, apple tasting and create animal graphs.
 “We also spend some time just talking with the kids—many have chickens and gardens and it’s fun to share experiences.”
-Bonstedt has also seen positive impact of these hands on experiences—during last year’s activities she was invited back to one classroom to talk about her native country, Paraguay.

 The group focuses on kindergarten through third grade but is willing to consider requests from teachers of other grades.

-GrowME volunteers visit for about 20 minutes and work with students on a simple, grade appropriate activity.
+GrowME volunteers visit for about thirty minutes and work with students on a simple, grade appropriate activity.
 Teachers and administrators who are interested need only furnish contact information: teacher’s name-email address and grade.
 Interested teachers may email email@example.com or call Boomsma at 343-1842.
-An online sign-up form is also available at http://growmehelp.wordpress.com.
+An online sign-up form is also available at https://growmehelp.wordpress.com/schoolteacher-sign-up/.